Majority is not Needed: A Counterstrategy to Selfish Mining: Piggyback Mining - Utilizing an Opposing Selfish Pool

-In the piggyback strategy, $P$ withhold all their blocks until the optimum time to reveal them (discussed in Section \ref{sec:optimal}).
-So long as $P$ continue to withhold, the system effectively reverts to a system where the total computing power is $|P_s| + |P_h|$.
+In the piggyback strategy, $P$ withholds all of its blocks until the optimum time to reveal them (discussed in Section \ref{sec:optimal}).
+So long as $P$ continues to withhold, the system effectively reverts to a system where the total computing power is $|P_s| + |P_h|$.
 In the reduced system, we have a single selfish pool.